hibbertda/hibbertda.github.io/_posts/2021-05-19-user-last-logon-aad.md

     overlay_filter: 0.7
 ---

 A common request in the enterprises large and small, is a report on inactive accounts.
 The process in Azure Active Directory (AAD) is different than the back in the Active Directory days, but still very possible.
-In some ways it's even easier to use Azure Logic Apps and the [Microsoft Graph API](graph-api) to query and build a report in one go.
+In some ways it's even easier to use Azure Logic Apps and the [Microsoft Graph API][graph-api] to query and build a report in one go.

 The Microsoft Graph API is compatible with just about any way you would want to call an API.
 PowerShell, Python, or plain jane HTTP it all works.
 The least effort and sometimes easiest way is to use an Azure Logic App to build out a low/no code solution.
 Which can query and process the data, and simplify authentication by using a Managed Identity (MSI).